-Sweetwater Animal Control currently has three dogs available for adoption.
+Sweetwater Animal Control currently has one dog available for adoption.

-Available for adoption is a male dachshund mix, one male mixed breed dog and one female collie mix.
+Available for adoption is a female terrier mix.
 According to Sweetwaterâ€™s animal control officer, Don Kite, animals that are picked up are kept for a minimum of three days, but he tries to keep them from a week to 10 days.

 Dogs and cats are available for adoption for a $15 fee and the cost of getting the pet vaccinated for rabies.

 The pets are required to have their vaccination before they leave to their new homes.

 Tuesday evening, Oct.
 30, from 5:30-7 p.m.
 Avondale Baptist Family will be hosting a Trunk-or-Treat Fall celebration for all children.
 It will be held on our church parking lot at 1405 Hoyt Street.
 We will have trunks with treats for the kids, cotton candy, pop corn and games.
 We are looking forward to this great time of fun with the children of our community.

 A memorial blood drive for Joe Rivas will take place on Thursday, Nov.
 1. Meek Blood Center will have bloodmobiles at the Nolan County Courthouse and the Sweetwater Spine Clinic from noon until 6 p.m.
 The clinic is located at 1413 Hailey.

 According to information provided by Joeâ€™s mother, Lee Cantu, Joe passed away on Nov.
 26, 2007 after a 4 1/2 year battle with Ewingâ€™s sarcoma.
 Joe received many blood transfusions during his treatment, and was grateful for each pint of blood he received.

 State Representative Susan L. King, who represents District 71, held a legislative forum on Thursday morning, October 25 on the second floor of the Hall Law Firm.